-Space environment: mostly a sub-discipline of physics, this sub-discipline of astronautics takes care of effects of space weather and other environmental issues that need to be considered for smooth management and study of the space vehicles for spacecraft designers.
+Space environment: mostly a sub-discipline of physics, this sub-discipline of astronautics takes care of the effects of space weather and other environmental issues that need to be considered for smooth management and study of the space vehicles for spacecraft designers.

 Going back, Aerospace Engineering is the fundamental branch of engineering that deals with the assembling of spacecraft and aircraft.
 Aerospace engineering courses reveal extended study on it.
-Aerospace engineering has the following two branches of studies:
+Aerospace engineering has the following two branches of study:

 It is the branch of study, that concentrates on aircraft like airplanes and helicopters that stay within Earth’s atmosphere by aircraft mechanical engineering.